 To learn more about how we can put our philosophy of personal care to work for you, contact us online or by phone at 312-624-7645 to schedule an initial consultation.

-When you visit our firm, we will take the time to learn about your situation and discuss whether joint or sole legal custody is in the best interests of your son or daughter.
+When you visit our firm, we will take the time to learn about your situation and discuss whether joint or sole decision-making is in the best interests of your son or daughter.
 We can then negotiate with your spouse or bring a compelling argument before a judge to get the results you need.

 Please contact our Chicago law office online today, or call 312-624-7645 to schedule your initial consultation.
 We look forward to learning about your situation and sharing how we can help.